KDevZilla/AISolver/README.md

 B[6]0\
 B[5]3

-You can try it yourself with other values.
+You can also try it yourself with other values.

 ![Image Image](https://raw.githubusercontent.com/KDevZilla/Resource/main/AISolver_BucketCalculation_01.png)
 ## Crossing the river problems

 	There are 5 problems relates to crossing the river.
 	(https://en.wikipedia.org/wiki/Crossing_the_River)

+Problem #1\
-1.There are 6 frogs
+There are 6 frogs,
 3 of them are on the left side another 3 of them are on the right side.
 3 from the left have to jump on the 3 stones on the right and vice versa Each frog can jump just on the adjacent stone or jump over another frog if there is an empty stone behind it

+Problem #2\
-2.Four people come to a river in the night.
+Four people come to a river in the night.\
-There is a narrow bridge,
+There is a narrow bridge, \
-but it can only hold two people at a time.
+but it can only hold two people at a time. \
 They have one torch and, because it's night, the torch has to be used when crossing the bridge.

-Dad can cross the bridge in 1 minute,
+Dad can cross the bridge in 1 minute, \
-Mom in 2 minutes,
+Mom in 2 minutes, \
-Son in 4 minutes,
+Son in 4 minutes, \
 Daughter in 5 minutes.

-When two people cross the bridge together, they must move at the slower person's pace.
+When two people cross the bridge together, \
+they must move at the slower person's pace. \
 The question is, can they all get across the bridge if the torch lasts only 12 minutes

+Problem #3\
-3.These 8 people need to use the raft to cross the river.
+These 8 people need to use the raft to cross the river.\
 Father, Mother, Son1, Son2, Daughter1, Daughter2, Policeman, Thief

 The problem is